 It is recommended that children visit the dentist every six months from the age of one, or whenever they get their first tooth (whichever comes first).
 Whilst it may sound early (what can possibly be wrong with those adorable little pearly whites at one year old?), the idea is that you can identify any possible issues early and therefore treat the problem more easily.

-How do I choose a good dentist?
+How do I choose a good dentist for my child?

 Paediatric dentists specialise in dentistry for children.
 They are generally well trained in dealing with kids and can identify any potential issues quite quickly (it’s amazing what they can see during a quick peek inside a toddler’s mouth!).
 But it’s not essential that your child sees a paediatric dentist.
 You may have a great relationship with your own dentist and prefer to take your kids to see them instead.
 It’s totally up to you and the most important thing is that your kids are comfortable with their dentist.